BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Events.md

 * `giveFoodToPlayer`  is the name of the event.
 You are free to choose any name.
 However, it is  recommended to name it after what it does.
 That just makes it easier to understand your quest.
-* After the name follows the event instruction.
+*  The Event Instruction.
     - `give` The first value in the instruction is always the event type.
     - `steak:16` This is an option of the give event.
 It defines which item you want to give and which amount seperated by a colon.

 Before we can test if the event works ingame we have to create the item `steak` because BetonQuest doesn't know what a `steak` is.

-## 4. Creating the item in the items section
+## 3. Creating the item in the items section

 For some event types like `give` you need to specify an item in the `items` section.
 It holds definitions of all items you want to create/use in your quest.